Welcome to the Governors' section.

 I also spent 20 years as a governor at The Mountbatten School and it was always a great joy to see Baddesley children confirm their potential both academically and in extracurricular activities.
 I still ensure that the school maintains a high profile in the village by writing the regular School reports in the Baddesley Beadle.

 I am long retired from my employment as an insurance underwriter, but I involve myself in other local and village interests as Chairman of Test Valley in Bloom and Vice Chair of Ampfield and North Baddesley Cricket Club.
 Although I have completed over 40 years as a governor, my enthusiasm and support for the children and staff at North Baddesley remains undiminished.

-Neil Green (Co-opted Governor)
+Carly Green (Associate Governor)

 Travis Musselwhite (Parent Governor) - Safeguarding Governor

 I joined the Junior School Board of Governors in September 2015 and am currently Vice Chair, sit on both the HR and Standards Sub-committees and am also the Safeguarding Link Governor.
 I moved into North Baddesley in 2006 and have three sons, one currently at the Infant School, one at the Junior School and my eldest has attended both schools.